VoxSecundus/overhear/.junie/guidelines.md

    - Use `InvalidTokenError` for authentication issues
    - API responses are parsed with error handling in the client classes

+5. AI-assisted Development:
+   - All code written with an LLM agent must use `docs/references/listenbrainz-readthedocs-io-en-latest.md` as a reference document

 ## Documentation

 ### YARD Documentation